Discord in Concordance Cosmology and Anomalously Massive Early Galaxies

 The power spectrum of the model with $\Ho = 73\;\Hunits$ is offset and tilted from the Planck best fit.
 The offset at $\ell < 800$ is mostly caused by covariance with the optical depth to the surface of last scattering, which shifts the amplitude.
 WMAP found $\tau = 0.089 \pm 0.014$ \cite{WMAP9}, rather higher than the best fit of Planck, $\tau = 0.0544 \pm 0.0073$ \cite{Planck2018}.
-This is about what it takes to shift the model into agreement with the data at low $\ell$, which is part of why WMAP found that to be the best fit at the time.
-There are, of course, other covariances as well, especially with the amplitude of the power spectrum, $\sigma_8$, which itself is in some tension with local measurements \cite{Battye2015,Abbott2022,S8anomaly}.
+This is about what it takes to shift the model into agreement with the data at low $\ell$, which is part of why WMAP found a higher best-fit optical depth.
+There are, of course, other covariances, especially with the amplitude of the power spectrum, $\sigma_8$, which itself is in some tension with local measurements \cite{Battye2015,Abbott2022,S8anomaly}.

-In addition to blurring the surface of last scattering, gravitational lensing also adds a source of small scale power to the observed fluctuations that are not present in the power spectrum emergent from the surface of last scattering.
+In addition to blurring the surface of last scattering, gravitational lensing also adds a source of small scale power to the observed fluctuations that is not present in the power spectrum emergent from the surface of last scattering.
 This will add poorly correlated power at high $\ell$.
 If there is an excess of such power from anomalously early galaxies, it will tilt the power spectrum in the sense seen in Fig.\ \ref{fig:CMB}.
 That is, if one starts with a model like that with $\Ho = 73\;\Hunits$, power will be added at high $\ell$ beyond what can be explained by the model.
 If this happens but we are unaware of it, the fitting procedure will indulge the covariance of all the cosmological parameters until a fit is found.
 Driving \Ho\ down and \OM\ up goes in the right direction to do this.
 It is therefore conceivable that the Planck best-fit \Ho\ is in systematic error due to anomalous gravitational lensing.